How to Store Stick Electrodes: With Tips for Home Welders

 - Paper packages that do not protect the rods well from moisture or mechanical damage.

-- Plastic packages have much lower moisture absorption than paper ones.
+- Plastic packages have much lower moisture absorption.

 Recommended storage conditions

-The right electrode packaging storage conditions are essential for critical and all other professional weldings.
+The correct rod packaging storage conditions are essential for critical and high-quality professional work.

 Furthermore, if you weld at home, you want to store the rods correctly if you want them to perform as intended.

-As long as you store the electrodes under the manufacturer’s recommendations, they can keep their good working condition.
+As long as you store the rods according to the manufacturer’s recommendations, they can keep their desired working condition.

 Basic electrode packaging storage recommendations are:

-- Always keep the packages indoors and protect them from any water damage.
+- Always keep the packages indoors and protect them from water damage.

 - Keep them at a temperature between 40-120°F (4-48°C).